mrheinen/lophiid/DETAILED_DESCRIPTION.md

 NOTE: This is a very experimental feature.
 Be aware that using AI-generated responses in a honeypot system may have security implications.
 Use with caution and ensure you understand the risks before enabling this feature in a production environment.

+### Creating summaries

+Lophiid uses Yara rules to analyze malware.
+These rules can sometimes create a lot of output and we use the LLM to summarize this output in the UI.
+Additionally the LLM is used to summarize each request and provides a description about whether the request is malicious and what its purpose is.

 ## Queries and labels